 - 1 cup Parmesan cheese grated

-In a large skillet, heat 1 to 2 tbsp butter or oil over medium heat.
+- In a large skillet, heat 1 to 2 tablespoon butter or oil over medium heat.